-In the last 5 years, Mr. Gilsomar Maia Sebastião served as Vice President, Director of Planning, Director of Corporate Finance, Director of Investor Relations and Director of Mergers and Acquisitions at the Company and served as Vice President of Human Relations during the period from June to October 2023.
-Previously, he was the Company's Process and Risk Manager, between 2006 and 2007.
-He is currently Financial Vice President and Investor Relations Director.
-He had a career at Ernst & Young Auditores Independentes as an audit manager, where he worked on external audit projects between 1996 and 2004.
-He graduated in Accounting Sciences from Mackenzie University in 2000 and has an MBA in Capital Markets from FIPECAFI.
+Over the past 5 years, Mr. Maia served as Vice President, Planning Director, Corporate Finance Director, Investor Relations Director, and Mergers and Acquisitions Director at the Company.
+Previously, he was the Company's Process and Risk Manager between 2006 and 2007.
+He made a career at Ernst & Young Auditores Independentes as an audit manager, where he worked on external audit projects between 1996 and 2004.
+He graduated in Accounting from Universidade Mackenzie in 2000 and has an MBA in Capital Markets from FIPECAFI.
 In the past 5 years such Management member has not been subject to (i) any criminal conviction; (ii) any conviction or application of any penalty by CVM (Securities and Exchange Commission of Brazil) administrative proceedings; (iii) any final and unappealable judgment, whether in court judicial or at administrative level, which has suspended or disqualified her from practicing any professional or business activity.
 Furthermore, such management member is not considered to be a politically exposed person.